ossf/scorecard/docs/checks.md

   - apply at least one static code analysis tool (beyond compiler warnings and "safe" language modes) to any proposed major production release.

-Some of these criteria overlap with other Scorecards checks.
+Some of these criteria overlap with other Scorecard checks.

 **Remediation steps**